 - 1. Generate predictions using the results of regression analysis. - 2.
 Use data analysis techniques and spreadsheet models to drive effective decision making and problem solving. - 3.
 Collect and analyze business data leading to the derivation and communication of insights.

 Note: These are prerequisite hours and therefore not included in hours required for graduation.
-Note: There are two options to satisfying the Prerequisite Sequence.

 - Option 1: two graduate courses that can be taken at Brenau (listed below):